nikita715/moss-api/README.md

 - `localhost:4567/parse-graph/{moss_result_id}`
 - `localhost:4567/parse-graph?url={moss_result_url}`

-You can add url parameter `mode=full` to each route to extract matched lines of analysed files.
+You can use `/parse` with url parameter `mode=full` to extract matched lines of analysed files.